andrew-cr/andrew-cr.github.io/_pages/about.md

 I have worked on gradient based hyperparameter optimization through exploring the links between variational inference and Hamiltonian Monte Carlo.
 I have also worked on novel methods for online inference in sequential state space models with applications to tracking and extracting meaning from long video sequences.

 Before coming to Oxford, I completed a Masters in Information Engineering at the University of Cambridge where I was supervised by <a href='https://jmhl.org'>José Miguel Hernández-Lobato</a>.

+ <a href='https://andrew-cr.github.io/year-archive/'>I have written about some of my research in blog form here</a>